Translated version of this PSD: Mongolian

 Commercialisation: The Project will have a positive demonstration effect for commercialisation in Mongolia by providing a TC for corporate development and building of institutional capacity.
 The same TC will provide the City with a financial and operational performance improvement programme.

-CITY OF ULAANBAATAR
+MONGOLIA AND MUNICIPALITY OF ULAANBAATAR

 EBRD Finance Summary